Lake 29 Improvement - Purpose and Need

 The proposed project will start at the top of the Glasgow grade (Diener Drive), about 3.3 miles north of the town of Lower Lake.
 For northbound traffic, the top of the Glasgow grade marks the end of two lanes heading in the northbound direction and congestion increases with this loss of the second lane.
 For southbound traffic, this terminus is also logical as the four-mile transition length between the SR 29/281 intersection and Diener Drive will provide traffic a sufficient distance to disperse, allowing for an even flow of vehicles from the improved facility to the un-improved facility south of Diener Drive.
 The proposed project will end just north of the SR 29/175 intersection, which will address the "directional split" encountered at this location with traffic volumes increasing in the southbound direction caused by traffic merging onto southbound SR 29 from SR 175.
 This end point will also allow for the realignment of the SR 29/175 intersection to meet current standards.

 This project is also expected to significantly increase overall safety to motorists, providing a modern four-lane facility that meets current design standards.
 Improvements to the horizontal and vertical alignment, additional lanes that will create additional passing opportunities, removal of fixed objects, widening of shoulders, and the addition of a 46 ft median will provide safety benefits to motorists in terms of increased sight distance, enhanced recovery areas, separation of traffic, and minimizing exposure to fixed objects.
-A collision analysis of this segment of highway revealed that between 01/01/2000 and 01/01/2005, there were 162 collisions, 70 of which resulted in injuries and one of which was fatal.
-This number of collisions equates to 1.10 collisions for every million-vehicle miles traveled within the segment.
-Although this collision rate is typical of a rural two-lane highway, upgrading the facility to a modern four-lane expressway will significantly reduce this rate.
-The statewide average for a four-lane expressway is only 0.50 for every million-vehicle miles traveled.
+The Caltrans Office of Traffic Safety performed a collision analysis in the project area between April 1, 2007, and March 31, 2012.
+During this period, there were 137 collisions, 68 of which resulted in injuries and 7 of which were fatal.
+The collision rate for the mainline section of SR29 overall is 1.08 collisions per million vehicle miles (MVM) traveled versus the statewide average collision rate of 1.10 per MVM.
+An analysis conducted for the portion of SR 29 north of the SR29/281/Red Hills Road intersection (PM 27.9 to 31.6), however, revealed that this segment has an actual collision rate of 1.45 collisions for every MVM traveled, which is 1.4 times the statewide average collision rate for similar roadway facilities.
+The fatal collision rate for this northern segment is 0.085 collisions per MVM which is 3.5 times greater than the statewide average rate of 0.023 collisions per MVM.
 As this project will be built to the most current design standards, it is reasonable to assume that the collision rate will be at or below the statewide average, and that collisions will be reduced by almost 60 percent.

 Finally, upgrading SR 29 to a four-lane expressway would divert traffic (including trucks) from the "Main Street" communities along the north shore (including Nice, Lucerne, Glenhaven, and Clearlake Oaks), where the safety of pedestrians and non-motorized traffic as well as traffic noise have been ongoing concerns.
 This 23 mile segment of SR 20 was recently designated a Pedestrian Safety Corridor as a result of a collaborative effort between Caltrans, the CHP, and local businesses and residents.
 Ultimately, it is envisioned that interregional traffic (including truck traffic) between U.S. 101 and I-5 will use the SR 20 Principal Arterial Corridor around the south shore of Clear Lake.